 SMS, a contiguous gene-deletion syndrome associated with missing genetic material on the short arm of chromosome 17, has a prevalence of one in 25,000.
-Individuals with SMS typically demonstrate: moderate IDD; speech and motor delays; behavioral abnormalities, including self-injurious behavior; insensitivity to pain; sleep disturbance; short stature and short fingers; and distinctive abnormalities of the head and face.
+Individuals with SMS typically demonstrate: moderate IDD; speech and motor delays; behavioral abnormalities, including self-injurious behavior; insensitivity to pain; sleep disturbance; short stature and short fingers; and distinctive craniofacial features.
 Many with SMS are also obese.
-The minimal-critical region of chromosome 17 associated with SMS is about 950 kilobases, a region that contains approximately 25 genes.
+The minimal critical region of chromosome 17 associated with SMS is about 950 kilobases, a region that contains approximately 25 genes.

-Some individuals with SMS have no obvious large-scale deletions, but they do have novel deletions in the retinoic acid induced-1 (RAII) gene on chromosome 17p that result in shortened

-RAI1, a protein normally localized in the nucleus.
+Some individuals with SMS have no obvious large-scale deletions, but they do have novel deletions in the retinoic acid induced-1 (RAII) gene on chromosome 17p that result in shortened RAI1, a protein normally localized in the nucleus.
 RAI1 resembles transcriptional co-activator TCF20 and might stimulate transcription by interacting with DNA-binding proteins.
 Ongoing Branch-sponsored research in this field suggests that RAI1 haploinsufficiency correlates significantly with many features of SMS.
-The features of mice with a single copy of Rai1 vary based on differences in their genetic strain of origin, suggesting a role for modifier genes.
-In particular, this genetic background affects the craniofacial phenotype in SMS mice.
+In addition, mice with a single copy of Rai1 vary in their craniofacial phenotype depending on differences in their genetic strain of origin, suggesting a role for modifier genes.